globus-labs/stopping-power-ml/README.md

 This project is broken in to several subfolders.

 `datasets` contains all of the TD-DFT data associated with this project.
-It is not tracked by git, so email Logan Ward to get a copy.
+It is not tracked by git, so get the data from [our](https://acdc.alcf.anl.gov/mdf/detail/schleife_accurate_atomistic_stopping_v1.1/) [two](https://acdc.alcf.anl.gov/mdf/detail/schleife2018_v1.1/) datasets on the Materials Data Facility.

 `stopping_power_ml` is a Python module that contains utility operations for this project.
 Generally, these are methods that are used in more than one notebook.